rogerkeays/vimjournal/README.md

     <C-t> append a new record at the end of the file
     <TAB> open and close an expanded record
-    <TAB> code completion in insert mode: backwards search (especially useful for tags)
+    <TAB> tag completion in insert mode: cycle backwards
-    <S-TAB> code completion in insert mode: forward search (especially useful for tags)
+    <S-TAB> tag completion in insert mode: cycle forwards
-    <C-l> browse the journal's directory
+    <C-l> browse the journal directory
     <C-o> open a new record below the current one (compact logs only)
+    <C-h> search backwards for non-sequential records (compact logs only)
+    <C-n> search forwards for non-sequential records (compact logs only)
     <C-x> insert a ✘ in insert mode
     <C-z> insert a ✔ in insert mode
-    <C-h> search backwards for non-sequential records (compact logs only)
-    <C-n> search forwards for non-sequential records (compact logs only)

 If you are editing a very large compact log, the following modeline will disable the code folding which is only necessary for expanded logs.
 This will make loading much faster: